NOTE: Please read through the program guidelines carefully as they have changed.

-Support the development of technology-based inventions and innovations that will lead to positive social and/or environmental impact in the US and/or globally.
+Support the development of technology-based inventions and innovations that have a positive benefit to society and/or environmental impact in the US and/or globally.

 Assist E-Teams with developing a business model that will help turn ideas into products and get them out of the lab and classroom and into the market.
-NCIIA supports solutions that will scale in an entrepreneurial, economically self-sustaining way through the development of a product or service, in a for-profit, non-profit, licensing, or a partnership structure.
+NCIIA supports solutions that will scale in an entrepreneurial, economically self-sustaining way through the development of a product or service, in a for-profit, licensing, or a partnership structure.

 Provide opportunities for student inventors and innovators to learn by doing through working in multidisciplinary teams on real world problems with the potential for scalable impact.

 This program is for US-based college or university student-led teams, not for individual inventors.
 NCIIA encourages proposals that involve students and advisors from engineering, science, business, design, and liberal arts disciplines.

 Stong E-Team projects consist of multidisciplinary advisors, and mentors with relevant industry experience and connections, strong partnerships (required if you are working outside the US), and experiential learning opportunities.
 Graduate and/or undergraduate students should serve as the entrepreneurial leaders of of a team, regardless of the origin of the idea or invention.

 Minimum requirements for eligible teams